RupaliShewale09/Driver-Monitoring-System/README.md

-# 🚗 DriCare360 – Driver Drowsiness Detection System
+# 🚗 DriCare360 – Driver Monitoring System

 **DriCare360** is a smart driver safety solution built to monitor a driver’s alertness and detect early signs of drowsiness using facial landmark analysis.
 The system leverages a webcam to analyze **eye closure (EAR)**, **yawning (MAR)**, and **head tilts (yaw angle)** in real time.
 If signs of drowsiness are detected, DriCare360 initiates **audio alerts** and **sends email notifications** to the driver’s emergency contact.